dianamstoya/pdl_assignment/python_improvements.md

 # Part 2: How you would you make your script more robust?

+## Multiple categories

+The variable category_id can be passed to the script as a command-line argument and read using argparse.
+This would allow the same script to be reused for any category.
+Changes required: the file category_playlists_records.csv needs to be expanded with one column to add the category name/id.
+Also if the app.py is going to be executed multiple times, a different output method needs to be used (see point Appending data below).

 ## Timestamps

 Adding timestamps to each output file would help with versioning and identifying if the data has not been updated recently.